material-motion/material-motion/concepts/patterns.md

 ## Next up: Runtimes

-The system that coordinates Coordinations, Goals, and Executions is the [Runtime](runtimes.md).
+The system that coordinates Coordinations, Plans, and Executions is the [Runtime](runtimes.md).